 First Year Orientation Programme

-Students who enter DCU through the HEAR or DCU Access schemes must attend one of two orientation programmes taking place on either the DCU Glasnevin or DCU St Patrick's campus running for either one day or three days in September.
+Students who enter DCU through the HEAR or DCU Access schemes must attend an orientation programmes either on the DCU Glasnevin or DCU St Patrick's campus running for either one day or three days in September.
 Students will be assigned to the orientation that best meets their needs.
-Failure to attend will result in HEAR supports and possibly the HEAR offer being withdrawn.

 Student comments - Access Orientation Programme 2018